 The Company's future results are subject to substantial risks and uncertainties.
 Delcath has operated at a loss for its entire history and anticipates that losses will continue over the coming years.
 There can be no assurance that Delcath will ever generate significant revenues or achieve profitability.
-The Company expects to use cash, cash equivalents and investment proceeds to fund its operating activities.
-Delcath's future liquidity and capital requirements will depend on numerous factors, including the progress of research and product development programs, obtaining approvals and complying with regulations; the timing and effectiveness of product commercialization activities, including marketing arrangements; the timing and costs involved in preparing, filing, prosecuting, defending and enforcing intellectual property rights; and the effect of competing technological and market developments.
+The Company expects to use cash, cash equivalents and investment proceeds to fund its clinical and operating activities.
+Delcath's future liquidity and capital requirements will depend on numerous factors, including the progress of clinical trials and research and product development programs, obtaining approvals and complying with regulations; the timing and effectiveness of product commercialization activities, including marketing arrangements; the timing and costs involved in preparing, filing, prosecuting, defending and enforcing intellectual property rights; and the effect of competing technological and market developments.

-At March 31, 2013, the Company had cash and cash equivalents totaling \$42.8 million, as compared to cash, cash equivalents and certificates of deposit totaling \$23.7 million and \$20.8 million at December 31, 2012 and March 31, 2012, respectively.
-During the three months ended March 31, 2013, the Company used \$10.9 million of cash in its operating activities, which compares to \$14.2 million used for operating activities during the comparable three month period in 2012.
-The decrease of \$3.3 million is primarily driven by a reduction in NDA submission related costs and a reduction in expenses related to the Company's ongoing commercialization efforts in Europe.
+At June 30, 2013, the Company had cash and cash equivalents totaling \$32.3 million, as compared to cash, cash equivalents and certificates of deposit totaling \$23.7 million and \$29.3 million at December 31, 2012 and June 30, 2012, respectively.
+During the six months ended June 30, 2013, the Company used \$21.5 million of cash in its operating activities, which compares to \$27.2 million used for operating activities during the comparable six month period in 2012.
+The decrease of \$5.7 million is primarily driven by a reduction in NDA submission related costs and improved efficiency in organization and operations.
 The Company believes it has access to sufficient capital to fund operating activities for the next twelve months.
-Assuming Delcath receives FDA approval in 2013, the Company anticipates additional resources will be required to support full U.S. commercialization in 2014.

-Because Delcath's business does not generate positive cash flow from operating activities, the Company will need to raise additional capital in order to fully commercialize the product or to fund development efforts relating to additional indications.
-The company's ability to raise capital may be limited in the near term due to the decline in its stock price following the decision from the FDA's ODAC panel discussed earlier in this filing.
+Because Delcath's business does not generate positive cash flow from operating activities, the Company will need to raise additional capital in order to fund its clinical development program or to fully commercialize the product.
+The Company's ability to raise capital may be limited in the near term due to the decline in its stock price following the decision from the FDA's ODAC panel discussed earlier in this filing.
 However, the Company continues to believe it will be able to raise additional capital in the event it is in its best interest to do so.
 The Company anticipates raising such additional capital by either borrowing money, selling shares of Delcath's capital stock, or entering into strategic alliances with appropriate partners.
 To the extent additional capital is not available when needed, the Company may be forced to abandon some or all of its development and commercialization efforts, which would have a material adverse effect on the prospects of our business.
 Further, the Company's assumptions relating to its cash requirements may differ materially from its actual requirements because of a number of factors, including significant unforeseen delays in the regulatory approval process, changes in the focus and direction of clinical trials and costs related to commercializing the product.

 The Company has funded its operations through a combination of private placements of its securities, public offerings in 2000, 2003, 2009, 2010, 2011 and 2012, registered direct offerings in 2007 and 2009, an "at the market" equity offering program initiated in 2012, and a committed equity financing facility program initiated in 2012.
-For a detailed discussion of the Company's various sales of securities and the "at the market" equity offering program see Note 8 to the Company's condensed consolidated financial statements contained in this Quarterly Report on Form 10-Q.
+For a detailed discussion of the Company's various sales of securities and the "at the market" equity offering program see Note 9 to the Company's condensed consolidated financial statements contained in this Quarterly Report on Form 10-Q.